No matter whether you’re pregnant (at any stage), or post baby, there’s never a better time to make simple lifestyle changes to get healthier.

-But here’s the thing: we don’t need to make big changes to see a real impact.
-In fact, incy wincy baby steps are easier, more manageable, and more likely to be permanent.
+Here’s the thing: you don’t need to make big changes to see a real impact.
+In fact, baby steps are easier, more manageable, and more likely to be permanent.
 If you can improve your life by just 1% each day, you’ll have made a 10% difference in 10 days.
 That’s crazy, right?

-Here are 11 simple changes you can implement immediately for quick results.
+Here are some simple changes you can implement immediately for quick results.
 They’re practically painless!

 Note: this blog post probably contains affiliate links, which means we may receive small commissions from purchases made through links in this post (at NO extra cost to you).
 You can read our full disclosure for more information.